xiaoxianyu-office/mm/Spawners.md

+## **WARNING: Once a spawner-configuration file has been loaded onto a running server, it can only be edited by ingame commands.
+If you want to edit an already loaded spawner-configuration file in a text-editor, you have to stop the server before you edit the file.**

 Spawners allow you to define specific points in your worlds at which your custom mob creations can spawn.
 They can be used with a variety of useful options such as; conditions, built-in timers, cooldowns, and warmups.

 You can create spawners directly ingame by using [Commands](/commands and permissions) or by creating the a configuration file in the folder */MythicMobs/Spawners*.

-**Note that once a spawner-configuration file has been loaded onto a running server, it can only be edited by ingame commands.
-If you want to edit an already loaded spawner-configuration file in a text-editor, you have to stop the server while you do so.**

 ### Pros of Spawners